ihuku/cl-naivechain/README.md

 ```

 Now two peers are started.
-Let's try talking to them by using API below.
+Let's open new terminal and try talking to them by using API below.

 #### To get Blockchain of the first peer:
 ```